zeonzip/gurted/docs/README.md

-# Website
+# Gurted documentation

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+The documentation is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Installation